 - An Ice Person: Filip Gierosławski in Ice.

 - Ascend to a Higher Plane of Existence: many of Dukaj's protagonists.
-Special mention goes to Adam Zamoyski from Perfect Imperfection.
+Special mention goes to Adam Zamoyski from An Ideal Imperfection.

 - BrainĖComputer Interface: in Black Oceans and several short stories.

 - Celibate Hero: Benedykt Gierosławski, most of the time, though the book stays purposefully ambiguous whether or not he and Jelena had sex in Transsiberian Express... or even whether Benedykt KNOWS whether they did.
 He finally gives in to temptation in von Azenhoffís brothel.

 - City Noir: arguably, the nameless city in Wroniec (The Crowe) after the eponymous bird takes over.

 - Death Is Not Permanent: one of the side effects of mysterious Ice, Nikola Tesla being the most prominent example.

-- Perfect Imperfection begins with a character assassinated twice in a row.
+- An Ideal Imperfection begins with a character assassinated twice in a row.
 Afterwards he appreciates the artfulness of the assassination method.

 - Desperately Looking for a Purpose in Life: Paweł Kostrzewa from the short story The Line of Resistance.
 It turns out to be the most difficult goal of his life.
 For that matter, there is a whole branch of industry devoted to fabricating meanings for people's lives.

 - Disappeared Dad: Gierosławski's father in Ice.
-Finding him is one of the protagonist's main quests.
+Finding him is one of the protagonist's main goals.